 A high-throughput system for simultaneous measurement of the soluble fraction, ethylene content and intrinsic viscosity.

-CRYSTEX® 42 is a high-throughput and fully-automated approach for obtaining the soluble fraction in polypropylene and copolymers.
-It stands as a modern and easy-to-operate alternative to the traditional wet chemistry method based on xylene solubility, which is known for being time-consuming and for requiring constant manual handling of solvent at high temperature.
+Based on the Crystaf for Extractables (CRYSTEX) technique, CRYSTEX® 42 is a high-throughput and fully-automated approach for obtaining the soluble fraction in polypropylene and copolymers.
+CRYSTEX® 42 stands as a modern alternative to the traditional gravimetric or wet chemistry method based on xylene solubility.
+The results obtained in CRYSTEX® 42 show an excellent correlation with the classic gravimetric method while obtaining better reproducibility thanks to its full automation.
+In contrast, the gravimetric analysis is known for being very time consuming, and for requiring constant manual handling of solvent at high temperature.

 CRYSTEX® 42 incorporates a high-temperature autosampler with 42 positions to analyze samples in 20mL vials (max. sample amount of 160mg).
 This system eliminates the need to handle solvent manually and it operates with less flammable solvents than Xylene (TCB or oDCB), increasing the safety level in the laboratory.